FunkyEgg/magik/specs/spec0.md

 ## Description
 Spec 0 is the spec that magik 0.X.Y will use, it's designed to be the minimum to self host magik and nothing more.

+## Notes:
+- Support for only 1 project
+- Only supports C

 ## Example file:
 ```toml
 spec = 0